SmartPad Price Tops $0.0050 (PAD)

-SmartPad (PAD) traded 7.4% lower against the US dollar during the 24 hour period ending at 22:00 PM ET on September 29th.
-One SmartPad coin can currently be bought for approximately $0.0050 or 0.00000017 BTC on major exchanges.
-Over the last seven days, SmartPad has traded 9.3% lower against the US dollar.
-SmartPad has a total market cap of $1.00 million and $19,566.00 worth of SmartPad was traded on exchanges in the last 24 hours.
+SmartPad (PAD) traded 7.4% lower against the dollar during the 24 hour period ending at 11:00 AM ET on October 4th.
+One SmartPad coin can currently be purchased for $0.0050 or 0.00000017 BTC on exchanges.
+SmartPad has a total market cap of $1.00 million and $19,566.00 worth of SmartPad was traded on exchanges in the last day.
+During the last seven days, SmartPad has traded down 9.3% against the dollar.

 SmartPad Profile